markthomas93/2013-Sep-HR-ML-sprint/README.md

 ##### Problem Analysis

-* Data is in ```train.CSV```
+* The data you'll be working with is in ```train.csv```
 * Understand the data by using Excel, google spreadsheet or a similar tool.
 Pivot tables are extremely helpful here.
 Determine:
   * Percent of people who survived by sex
   * Percent of people who survived by class
   * Percent of people who survived by age
   * Any other information you think may be relevant or that will help you understand the data

-* Load rattle and get comfortable with its interface, choose a model
+* Get comfortable with the Rattle library for R
+  * Import train.csv into Rattle
-  * Load the data into rattle
+  * Partition the data into training / validation / test sets
-Import the csv
-partition the data into training / validation / test sets choose the target column (data you want to predict) Visualize the data using rattle’s tools on the explore tab Explore the options for each section at a minimum use the Explore → Interactive → Latticist Try to find a view to support the conclusions you came up with during the problem analysis section above Explore the models available in rattle
+  * Choose the target column (data you want to predict)
+* Visualize the data using Rattle’s tools on the explore tab
+  * Explore the options for each section
+  * At a minimum,  use the Explore → Interactive → Latticist
+  * Try to find a view to support the conclusions you came up with during the problem analysis section above
+* Explore the models available in Rattle
-Why are there different types of models?
+  * Why are there different types of models?
-When would you use each type?
+  * When would you use each type?
-Run multiple models and look at the data understand what AUC (area under the curve) means compare different model’s AUCs to see which may be better for your data Choose a model to evaluate your data with
+  * Run multiple models and look at the data
+    * Understand what AUC (area under the curve) means
+    * Compare different model’s AUCs to see which may be better for your data
+  * Choose a model to evaluate your data with
-Once you have chosen a model, evaluate how well the model works on your validation data Become familiar with the Evaluate Tab
+* Once you have chosen a model, evaluate how well the model works on your validation data
+  * Become familiar with the Evaluate Tab
-In the Data section, choose validation.
-This will run your model on the validation data Evaluate the testing data using the model you chose above Choose type: Score, Data type: csv: test.csv this will output a file in CSV format. compare this to the answer.csv file to check the accuracy of your model.
+  * In the Data section, choose validation.
+This will run your model on the validation data

+Evaluate the testing data using the model you chose above
+* Choose type: Score, Data type: csv: test.csv
+* This will output a file in CSV format.
+* Compare this to the answer.csv file to check the accuracy of your model.

 Higher Level Concepts:
 Watch the coursera ML Regularization (week 3) - The problem of overfitting (10 min)